 What you can't recycle

-Please do not put any of the following items in your food and garden waste bin:
+Please do not put any of the following items in your brown bin:

 - Pet food